osu-codeclub/carpentries-aug-2024/04_data-structures.md

     [1] 2

-As you may have guessed, though, not all type conversions are really
+So, logicals can be used as if they were numbers, in which case `FALSE` represents 0 and `TRUE` represents 1.

-possible:
+As you may have guessed, though, not all type conversions are possible:

 ``` r
 as.double("kiwi")